KristinaAP/kristinaap.github.io/_pages/about.md

     with politically sensitive content, but may inadvertently foster political dissent that eludes easy detection by the regime.
-These findings have important implications for understanding the limitations of digital technologies as tools for authoritarian regimes on the one hand, as well as for pro-democratic movements on the other.
+These findings have important implications for understanding the limitations of digital technologies as tools for authoritarian regimes on the one hand, as well as for pro-democratic movements on the other.</em></small>
   </details>

 - Geissler, F., Hartmann, F., Pedersen, K. A., Giesecke, J., Humphreys, M., & Klüver, H. (2025). *Digital literacy reduces susceptibility to populist content on social media.* Working paper.